jneem/sweeper/docs/sweep.typ

 (We say that $alpha^j$ $epsilon$-crosses $alpha^i$ at $y'$ if $j < i$ and $alpha^j gt.curly_(y',epsilon) alpha^i$
 or $i < j$ and $alpha^i gt.curly_(y',epsilon) alpha^j$.)

+The first two invariants are just a rephrasing of the requirement that our sweep-line be $epsilon$-ordered.
+Our last invariant is essentially a robust variant of the Bentley-Ottmann rule.
+In the exact Bentley-Ottmann algorithm, you only need to compare a segment to the ones below and above it in the sweep-line; the structure of the algorithm ensures that if your segment intersects something else then you'll have a chance to process that intersection while handling some future sweep-line event.
+Our last invariant says exactly this: whenever two segments robustly intersect, we'll have an event in the queue that will allow us to witness this.

 == Sweeping the sweep line